Freelance Counsellor & Psychotherapist (MBACP)

 Do sessions have a standard length and/or frequency?

-The weekly frequency is to allow me to get to know the client over time rather than in one or two marathon (and therefore tiring and expensive) sessions.
+The weekly frequency is to allow me to get to know the client/couple over time rather than in one or two marathon (and therefore tiring and expensive) sessions.
 It also provides regular opportunities to gauge whether suitable progress is being made so that we can change the approach if required.

 Can sessions be longer and/or more frequent, or even less frequent?